fpgasystems/BALBOA_AE/experiments/aes_ctr/README.md

 # AES CTR mode offload

-Testing The AES CTR offload in BALBOA requires a two-fold approach to get both the hardware-accelerated numbers and the software baseline shown in the paper.
+Testing the AES CTR offload in BALBOA requires a two-fold approach to get both the hardware-accelerated numbers and the software baseline shown in the paper.
 The process for obtaining these numbers is described below:

 #### BALBOA-offloaded AES CTR hardware:
 For this purpose, new bitstreams need to be built, following the standard Coyote approach applied to the directory `aes_ctr/balboa_offload`.
 The paths in the Cmake-file have been edited to work from the current location of the repository.
 After obtaining the bitstream, one can use the "plain software" from `Coyote/examples/09_perf_rdma/sw` to run both latency and throughput numbers.